Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 pharmachologic effect

-Metronidazole- a derivative of nitroimidazole, which has antiprotozoal and antibacterial action against anaerobic protozoa and anaerobic bacteria, causing: Porphyromonas gingivalis, Prevotella intermedia, Prevotella denticola, Fusobacterium fusiformis, Wolinella recta, Treponema spp., Epp.
+Metronidazole- a nitroimidazole derivative with antiprotozoal and antibacterial effects against anaerobic protozoa and anaerobic bacteria causing: Porphyromonas gingivalis, Prevotella intermedia, Prevotella denticola, Fusobacterium fusiformis, Wolinella recta, Treponema spp., Eikenella corrodens, Borrelia vincenti, Bacteroides melaninogenic us, Selenomonas spp.

 Inactive against aerobic bacteria.

-The mechanism of action consists in the biochemical reduction of the 5-nitro group by intracellular transport proteins of anaerobic microorganisms and protozoa.
-The reduced 5-nitro group of metronidazole interacts with the DNA of the cell of microorganisms, inhibiting the synthesis of their nucleic acids, which leads to the death of bacteria.
+The mechanism of action is the biochemical reduction of the 5-nitro group by intracellular transport proteins of anaerobic microorganisms and protozoa.
+The reduced 5-nitro group of metronidazole interacts with the DNA of microbial cells, inhibiting the synthesis of their nucleic acids, which leads to the death of bacteria.

 - disinfectant, active against a wide range of vegetative forms of gram-negative and gram-positive microorganisms, yeast, dermatophytes and lipophilic viruses.
-It acts on bacterial spores only at elevated temperatures.
-The bactericidal effect is due to the binding of cations (the result of the dissociation of chlorhexidine salt in a physiological environment) with negatively charged walls of bacterial cells and extramicrobial complexes.
-In low concentrations, disrupting the osmotic balance of bacterial cells and the release of potassium and phosphorus ions from them, has a bacteriostatic effect; at high concentrations, the cytoplasmic content of the bacterial cell is deposited, which ultimately leads to the death of bacteria.
+It affects bacterial spores only at elevated temperatures.
+The bactericidal effect is due to the binding of cations (the result of dissociation of chlorhexidine salt in a physiological environment) with the negatively charged walls of bacterial cells and extramicrobial complexes.
+In low concentrations, disrupting the osmotic balance of bacterial cells and the release of potassium and phosphorus ions from them, it has a bacteriostatic effect; at high concentrations, the cytoplasmic contents of the bacterial cell are precipitated, which ultimately leads to the death of the bacteria.

 Indications